Hooked Fisherman

 Slightly larger footprint than some kayak installs prefer

-The Helix 5 is the benchmark budget fish finder.
-CHIRP sonar produces noticeably sharper bottom returns and better fish arch separation than standard sonar at the same price.
-The built-in GPS adds real value for marking waypoints and navigating unfamiliar water.
-Best choice for small boat anglers wanting a complete unit under $250.
+The Helix 5 is widely regarded among budget-minded CT anglers as the top pick under $300.
+CHIRP sonar produces noticeably sharper bottom returns and better fish arch separation than standard sonar at a similar price point.
+The built-in GPS adds real value for marking waypoints on lakes like Candlewood and Lillinonah, where mid-lake depth changes aren't visible from the surface.
+It's a solid choice for small boat anglers wanting a complete unit under $250.

 Garmin Striker Vivid 5cv